 - Fragrant plants - rose, gardenia, lilac, lemon balm, pine

 - Seasonal annuals - pansies, tulips, hyacinth

-It's important to note that just like essential oils, you should always check on the safety and toxicity of plants that you are using, especially if you have pets or plan to consume any of the things you're growing.
+It's important to note that just like essential oils, you should always check on the safety and toxicity of plants you are using, especially if you have pets or plan to consume any of the growing things.

-At its root (pun intended), gardening is a relaxing and rhythmic activity that causes many people to lose themselves in the enjoyment of it.
+At its root (pun intended), gardening is a relaxing and rhythmic activity that causes many people to lose themselves in its enjoyment.
 Working in nature releases happy hormones and can help you feel more present instead of stuck in your head.
-Some other benefits of gardening include improved self-esteem, along with feelings of nurturing and responsibility for taking care of something.
+Some other benefits of gardening include improved self-esteem and feelings of nurturing and responsibility for taking care of something.
 Gardening also fosters a feeling of connection to the earth and the world around you.
 Lacking this connection is a big reason that many people experience feelings of depression today.

 If gardening isn't your thing, it's possible to get some of the same benefits just by spending time in nature.
 According to a study by Barton and Pretty (2010), green exercise (activity in the presence of nature) brings large benefits in mood and self-esteem, even from short durations.
 Evidence suggests that those effects are enhanced when this physical activity takes place near water.